 Cognitive Disabilities and Your Child with Blindness or Low Vision

-Cognitive disabilities often affect a child’s ability to understand social interactions or to recognize what is appropriate and inappropriate social behavior.
-Children with visual and cognitive disabilities need repeated opportunities to interact with others and receive feedback at their level of understanding of their social skills.
+Cognitive disabilities can hinder a child’s grasp of social interactions and appropriate behaviors.
+Children with visual and cognitive disabilities need many opportunities to interact and receive feedback on their social skills at their understanding level.

 For routine tasks like dressing or retrieving mail, a child with visual and cognitive disabilities requires repeated practice.
 This helps them learn and remember each step of the process.